 Back injuries can result from sports, prolonged sitting/driving, heavy lifting, repetitive movements, poor posture and trauma such as falls or car accidents.
 Feeling anxious or stressed can make your pain worse.
 Back pain is rarely due to a serious health problem.

 - Facet joint strains/locking

 Physiotherapy works very well in the management of back pain.
 Attending a Chartered Physiotherapist quickly can not only speed up your recovery but also prevent the problem happening again.

-Treatments for back pain that we use at Clonmel Physio include hands-on manual therapy, massage, trigger point release, joint manipulation, deep dry needling, acupuncture, Pilates, electrotherapy, exercise rehabilitation and postural/ergonomic advice.
+Treatments for back pain that we use at South Tipp Physio include hands-on manual therapy, massage, trigger point release, joint manipulation, deep dry needling, acupuncture, Pilates, electrotherapy, exercise rehabilitation and postural/ergonomic advice.

 Back pain is complex and so the best treatment for you is one that has been devised following a thorough examination and assessment by someone qualified to do so.

 - Exercise and activity are the most important ways of helping yourself if you have back pain

 - Keep moving and continue with activities such as walking or swimming

 - Paracetamol or similar pain-killers, taken as advised by your GP or physio, can help you keep moving comfortably